 California —AB 485 seeks to require all dogs, cats, and rabbits offered for retail sale in California to be obtained solely from public or private animal shelters located in California or non-profit rescue groups.
 The bill will limit consumer choice, favor unregulated sources of pets over regulated sources, encourage international trafficking of dogs, and harm small businesses.
 The AKC, AKC California federations, and key constituents are working in opposition to this bill.
 AB 485 awaits action by the full Senate.
 Click here to read further.

 California – In an effort to address predatory pet leasing schemes, Assembly Bill 1491 originally sought to ban all leases in the state that had dogs and cats as their subjects.
 The AKC opposed the original version of the bill.
 The Animal Council, an AKC-recognized California federation, worked with Assembly staff to explain how AKC sanctions leasing for the limited purpose of facilitating the breeding of purebred dogs.
 The bill was subsequently amended to address concerns prior to passage by the Assembly Judiciary Committee.
-It is now pending a vote by the full Senate.

 Illinois – House Bill 2810 would increase the instances in which an animal is seized on suspicion of cruelty.
 It would allow for the court to order those charged (but not yet convicted) of cruelty to animals to pay for the care of seized animals during an ongoing trial.
 Those who have an animal seized from a motor vehicle, if it is perceived that the animal’s health may be at risk, would also be included in this section and required to pay for the care of animals during the trial.
 Further, if the animals are forfeited, no one residing in the person’s household may own those animals.
 AKC is concerned that innocent individuals who lack the resources to board one or multiple pets for months on end during a trial, could be forced to give up their animals before a verdict is reached, even if the court finds them not guilty.
 The bill was rushed through the legislature and is pending with the Governor.
 AKC GR is working with the federation to express concerns to the governor.
 Read more about this legislation.